 Year called to bar: 2005 (ON)

 Meaghan Obee Tower is a partner in the Banking & Finance, Financial Products & Services, Insurance & Reinsurance, and Restructuring & Insolvency Groups.
-Her practice focuses on secured and unsecured lending, debt financing, financial services regulation and corporate insolvency/restructuring.
-In her banking & finance practice, Meaghan has extensive experience as counsel to borrowers, lenders and lending syndicates in private acquisition financings, corporate finance, private equity leveraged acquisition financing, debtor-in-possession lending, asset-based lending and various other types of financing, both domestic and cross-border across a broad spectrum of sectors.
-Meaghan’s regulatory practice focuses on providing advice to banks, trust companies and the insurance sector on regulation and compliance matters, including in connection with both normal course regulatory compliance such as licensing and reporting, and regulatory matters in connection with extraordinary transactions such as formation, acquisitions and dispositions.
-Meaghan is a member of the Law Society of Ontario, the Canadian Bar Association and the Ontario Bar Association.
-Prior to entering the legal profession, Meaghan worked at the Registered Nurses Association of Ontario.
+Her practice focuses on secured and unsecured lending, debt financing, financial services regulation, and corporate insolvency/restructuring.
+In terms of her banking and finance practice, Meaghan has extensive experience as counsel to borrowers, lenders, and lending syndicates in private acquisition financings, corporate finance, private equity leveraged acquisition financing, debtor-in-possession lending, asset-based lending, and various other types of financing, both domestic and cross-border across a broad spectrum of sectors.
+Meaghan’s regulatory practice focuses on providing advice to banks, trust companies, and the insurance sector on regulation and compliance matters, including in connection with both normal course regulatory compliance such as licensing and reporting, and regulatory matters in connection with extraordinary transactions such as formation, acquisitions, and dispositions.
+Meaghan has been recognized in a number of legal publications in the Asset-Based Lending and Banking & Finance practice areas.

 On November 30, 2018, Essar Steel Algoma Inc. (“ESAI”) concluded its comprehensive restructuring under the Companies’ Creditors Arrangement Act by way of the sale of substantially all of its assets to Algoma Steel Inc. (“ASI”).